Skip to main content

 To understand why this happens, consider what councils have already cut.

-Institute for Fiscal Studies analysis shows that between 2010-11 and 2019-20, central government funding for councils was cut by 46% in real terms.22 Spending per person on environment services — the category that includes waste collection — fell significantly during this period, with broader environment budgets cut by around 40%.23
+Institute for Fiscal Studies analysis shows that between 2010-11 and 2019-20, central government funding for councils fell substantially in real terms.22 Spending per person on environment services — the category that includes waste collection — fell significantly during this period, alongside broader cuts to discretionary services.23

 Councils did not stop collecting bins.
 They found efficiencies, reduced frequencies, simplified sorting, merged services.
 But the money was already gone.
 The IFS analysis indicates that funding since 2020 has not restored cuts from the prior decade.24